TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Sometimes even if the latency is low, the amount of predicted steps is high
 	- Do we properly take squashing into account?
 	- Ah, it will most probably depend on the jitter buffer length of the server and the current value

-- Always aim with the hand that has an armed explosive
-	- If both have, prioritize primary
-	- Also if we have a scheduled throw, aim with the first melee weapon

 - make layer with insects hoverable in editor